 Trade Name (DBA)

-If you are a Vermont resident doing business in this state, the simplest way to meet the registration requirements of state law would be to register a trade name, also known as a fictitious name, assumed name, or “doing business as” (DBA) name.
+If you are a Vermont resident that is doing business in this state, the simplest way to meet the registration requirements of state law is to register a trade, or “doing bussines as” (DBA), name.

-Your trade name registration informs the public of who you are, and what kind of business you are in, as well as giving you some degree of name protection.
-This type of registration is commonly used by individuals, associations of individuals, partnerships, corporations, or LLCs that intend to “do business” under a different name.
+Your trade name registration informs the public of who you are and what kind of business you are in, as well as giving you some degree of name protection.
+This type of registration is used by individuals, associations of individuals, partnerships, or business entities (e.g. corporations, nonprofits, LLCs, etc.) that intend to “do business” under a different business name.

-Although the term “trade name” is often used synonymously with the broader term “business name” which could be applied to any business structure, the term “trade name" for the purpose of Vermont business registration specifically refers to the business structure also know as “fictitious name,” “assumed name,” or “doing business as (DBA) name.”
+The term “trade name” is often used synonymously with the broader term “business name,” which may be applied to any business structure (e.g. corporation, LLC, partnership, etc.).
+However, the term “trade name,” for the purpose of Vermont business registration, specifically refers to the business structure more commonly referred to as “fictitious name,” “assumed name,” or “doing business as (DBA) name.”

-NOTE: If you are seeking to initially register as an LLC, Corporation, Nonprofit, or any other business structure, the Trade Name Registration is NOT your starting point.
-Please select your desired business structure from the list on the left-hand menu under “Start or Register a Business” for instructions.
+NOTE: If you are seeking to register as an LLC, Corporation, Nonprofit, or any other business structure, the Trade Name Registration is NOT your starting point.
+Please select your desired business structure from “Start or Register a Business” for instructions.

 Exemptions to the Registration Requirement

 Under Vermont law, 11 V.S.A. § 1621, individuals are not required to register a trade name with our office if they are doing business with the public under a business name that includes their full legal name, e.g. “John Smith Carpentry” or “John C. Smith Carpentry.”

 - Despite this exemption, and to meet internal business risk processes, many vendors and banks may still require you to register your business name with our office.

 - You may not register just your full legal name as a business name, e.g. “John Smith” or “John C. Smith.”